cloudmesh/technologies/chapters/tech/bittorrent.md

-BitTorrent refers to that method of data transfer which allows large data files to be broken down into smaller ones for efficient data sharing [@www-bittorrent].
+BitTorrent refers to that method of data transfer which allows large data files to be broken down into smaller ones for efficient data sharing[@fa18-523-73-Cohen2002].
 The smaller files with the data can be downloaded from several sources simultaneously.
 It is indeed the most common protocol that enables peer to peer file sharing with ease and most efficiently.

-This technology works by allowing users to create a small file, referred to as *torrent*, which contains information about the files and the computers that manage the distribution of those files.
+This technology works by allowing users to create a small file, referred to as torrent, which contains information about the files and the computers that manage the distribution of those files.
 To download a file, one needs to find and open the torrent created and start downloading files piece by piece.
 The peers can also share the